molaupi/ctlta/README.md

 The argument `-n` specifies the number of iterations to run.

 The argument `-a` specifies the algorithm.
-TTLSA stands for TTL standalone, which is your implementation of CTL.
+CTLSA stands for CTL standalone, which is your implementation of CTL.
 It is run with the theta value specified earlier when building.
-If you want to run TA with your CCH implementation use `-a TTLSACCH`.
+If you want to run TA with your CCH implementation use `-a CTLSACCH`.
 The theta value doesn't matter for this, obviously.

 The argument `-g` is a path to the road network in the binary representation